About the Department

 The department and University provide outstanding student support for your career and personal development.
 We will help you get the job that kick starts a rewarding career.
 Data from the latest graduate leavers survey (Destinations of Leavers from Higher Education (DLHE) survey, 2011) show that around 90% secured some form of employment or further study (10.0% assumed to be unemployed).

 We are a Government funded Centre for Excellence in Teaching and Learning in Geographical Information Science.
-We also have the longest running MSc in GIS in England with a near perfect graduate employment record and accreditation by the Royal Institution of Chartered Surveyors (RICS).
+We also have the longest running in England with a near perfect graduate employment record and accreditation by the Royal Institution of Chartered Surveyors (RICS).

-The University of Leicester is ranked within the top twenty in national league tables.
+Leicester is one of the UK's leading universities.
 In 2009 the University won an award for ‘outstanding student support’ at the Times Higher Education Awards.
 We have a newly refurbished library and a newly refurbished student’s union.

 Our Research section contains details of the research strengths of the department including descriptions of many projects that we are working on.
 Our contains our lectures for schools programme and details about A-Level enrichment workshops. page